If you are troubled by unsightly, painful, inflamed or swollen varicose veins, our consultant vascular surgeons can help.

 Please note, however, that varicose vein treatment is unlikely to be covered by most health insurance policies.

-We regularly host FREE varicose veins information evenings for people who are considering varicose vein treatment.
+We regularly host FREE varicose veins information evenings and meet the expert events for people who are considering varicose vein treatment.

 - Talk to one of our consultant vascular surgeons about the treatment options available to you.